CPX Student Guidelines

 At the beginning of your designated session, you will participate in a brief group orientation.
 During this time, you will be given detailed instructions about the examination.

-Before entering each patient room, you will be given a chart describing that patient, the setting, and the expectations for the encounter.
+Before entering each patient room, you will log in to an electronic chart describing that patient, the vitals and the expectations for the encounter.
 You will then have 15 minutes to complete the patient encounter.
-You may also be asked to complete a sub-station before or after the patient encounter where you may interpret lab cultures or demonstrate procedural skills.
-Following the patient encounter, you will have an additional 10 minutes to complete the computer-based patient note OR orally present your patient, findings, and plan to an attending physician or a resident.
+Following the patient encounter, you will have an additional 10 minutes to complete the computer-based patient note to document your patient findings.

 What role should I portray during the CPX?